ENDERZOMBI102/The-end3rbot/ccdocs.md

 }
 ```
 this makes the command usable _only_ by the given value<br>
-you can use as a value: everyone, mod, streamer
+you can use as a value: everyone, op, mod, streamer

 data
 -